Eastcoast-Laboratories/timeeffect/dev/BULK_EDIT_EFFORTS.md

 ### Permission Checks
 - Verify user has 'w' (write) permission for each selected effort
 - Only show efforts the user has access to in the selection
-- Log all bulk operations for audit trail

 ### Input Validation
 - Sanitize all form inputs
-- Validate effort IDs exist and are numeric
 - Prevent SQL injection through proper escaping

 ### Rate Limiting
-- Limit number of efforts that can be bulk edited at once (e.g., max 100)
+- don't limit number of efforts that can be bulk edited at once
 - Add confirmation dialog for large bulk operations

 ## Database Schema Considerations